How To Develop Skill Sets in 9 Steps

 Experience section: Your work history section is another place to showcase your skills, as you can describe specific responsibilities you had.
 Think of how you can relate your past experiences to the job requirements of this new role.

 Skills section: You can also have an entire section of your resume dedicated to your relevant skills.
 Many candidates include a short bullet list of their skills at the bottom of their resume.

 Key skill sets to feature on a resume

 Here are some skill sets that may enhance your resume:

 Many roles require you to have strong written and verbal communication.
 Being able to convey your ideas and to listen to others are essential parts of working in a collaborative work environment.
 Communication ensures everyone has a mutual understanding of their team's goals and expectations.
 Including this skill on your resume shows you can work well with other employees and clients.

 When listing this skill set on your resume, be specific about what computer skills you have.
 For instance, if you're applying to be a receptionist or transcriptionist, include how many words you can type per minute.
 If you want to become a writer, you might include what word processors or content management systems you know how to use.

-If you speak an additional language, list it on your resume.
+If you speak multiple languages like Mandarin, Hokkien, Teochew, Malay or foreign languages, list them on your resume.
 You can also indicate your level of fluency so that an employer understands how well you know another language.
-As the workforce continues to globalize, knowing a second or third language can make you a more marketable candidate.
+As the workforce continues to globalise, knowing a second or third language can make you a more marketable candidate.
 This way, you can communicate with foreign clients or travel abroad for business trips.

 Various professions require you to have strong research skills.
 For instance, when planning a project, you may use your research skills to learn about your client, their needs and the current market.
 Research skills can also help you learn more about your company's competitors.
 If you have the ability to find credible information to make informed conclusions, consider listing this skill on your resume.